MiRoDS/MiRoDS.github.io/project4.md

 ## Conclusion
 To be discussed:
 * Model makes only sense for the time period from start of the exponential growth phase till the begin of the first decreasing of new cases per day.
 Additional waves or uncommon development of the disease, e.g. in China, do not fit to the model.
-* It would make sense to create artificial data to simulate the growth process
 * Not enough information on measures against the disease
 * Attitude changes of people cannot be measures as well as local saturation effects
 * Many undetected cases: Factor between 3 and 10.
+* Increased test capacity over the time
+* It would make sense to create artificial data to simulate the growth process
 * Unclear whether a person is infected by a known case or an unknown case.